INCATools/ontology-access-kit/_sources/datamodels/index.rst.txt

 .. note:: You don't need to use *any* of these to use the
           BasicOntologyInterface, which uses simple python datatypes.

+Each datamodel represents the perspective of one or more :ref:`interfaces`.
+For example, the funowl datamodel is used by OwlInterface, and represents the perspective of an ontology as being a collection of Owl *axioms*.
+Other interfaces present different views and do not need this.

 .. toctree::
    :maxdepth: 3